alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Public Access Resources

-The primary public index of the Alabama state judiciary is the AlaCourt which houses statewide court information including family case hearings and details of court motions, appearances, court actions, motion arguments and filed evidence relevant to family court cases.
+The primary public index of the Alabama state judiciary is the AlaCourt, which houses statewide court information, including family case hearings and details of court motions, appearances, court actions, motion arguments, and filed evidence relevant to family court cases.

 Restricted Online Indexes

 Both the AlaFile and the ACIS Online are exclusive to selected persons.
-While the ACIS online is the state’s Appellate Courts’ Online Information Service available to Alabama licensed litigants, the AlaFile may be accessed by state-licensed attorneys as well as Pro Se individuals/businesses and authorized account managers.
+While the ACIS online is the state's Appellate Courts' Online Information Service available to Alabama licensed litigants, the AlaFile may be accessed by state-licensed attorneys as well as Pro Se individuals/businesses and authorized account managers.
 While the latter allows users to file and access copies of electronically filed civil court records, the former provides access to case files and related tracking functions.
-In any case, all users (of either tool) are required to pre-register by providing details such as state bar identification number and details of their employer or private practice on the online application form.
+In any case, all users (of either tool) must pre-register by providing details such as state bar identification number and details of their employer or private practice on the online application form.
 In registering to use the ACIS Online, Pro Hac Vice attorneys can contact the Clerk of the Appellate Court for a code that can be used as an alternative to the state bar number.
 Similarly, interested and eligible persons may access the AlaFile by registering online and providing the requested information.
-Where necessary, the prospective user may be required to provide a company-issued letter as proof of their authorization
+Where necessary, the prospective user may be required to provide a company-issued letter as proof of their authorization.

-In addition to the above, publicly available records are also accessible from some third-party websites.
+In addition to the above, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 How to Make in-person Requests for Alabama Family Records